arfa79/mami_game/README.md

 In this game, you are presented with a sentence containing a missing word.
 Your task is to predict the missing word to win the game.
 The game includes features such as tracking your chances, a timer, and even a cheat code to help you if you're stuck!

 ## Getting Started
-just find two words and the fun is getting start :)
+just find two words and the fun is getting started :)
 ### Prerequisites

 - Python 3